The estimated reading time for this post is 197 seconds

 You can find this train car in Hampton, Iowa and flip it off if you’d like…for me!

-(BTW, my lawsuit against Rock Island Railroad was a failure……perhaps we chose the wrong attorney, perhaps the timing was bad as the railroad went bankrupt, perhaps we should’ve settled, or perhaps the jury simply wasn’t given or didn’t understand all the information….there were no cross bucks….the train had parked for the night until the conductor or whoever realized the few box cars [no caboose back then either] were covering the tracks….that’s why the train moved, dragging that green car with me implanted on one of the bolts of the box car…..)
+The lawsuit against Rock Island Railroad was a failure.
+Maybe we chose the wrong attorney, perhaps the timing was bad as the railroad went bankrupt, perhaps we should’ve settled, or perhaps the jury simply wasn’t given or didn’t understand all the information.
+There were no cross bucks….the train had parked for the night until the conductor or whoever realized the few box cars (no caboose) were covering the tracks.
+You see that why the train moved, dragging that green car with me (my head that is) implanted on one of the bolts of the box car….

 Let me know how I can help with your cases.
-(I actually worked on many workers’ compensation railroad cases in the earlier years of my career.)
-I will do all I can to help you represent your client.
+It’s also slightly ironic to me that in the earlier years of my career, I worked on many workers’ compensation railroad cases.
+I learn a lot and will do all I can to help you represent your client.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.